 Time for reading and listening to stories is a key feature at Riverside every day.
 These are times when we can read our favourite books and find new favourites.
 We do have the Oxford Reading Tree scheme in school but this is not the only books we read – we just like to hear what Biff, Chip and Kipper are up to…not forgetting Floppy!

 Baseline Assessment will be completed on entry to the Reception Year, in line with statutory requirements.

 At the end of the Reception Year statutory assessments are completed for every child in school – these are not tests; they are teacher assessments made by the people who know them best in school – their class teacher.

 While there is a separate curriculum for the Foundation Stage, at Riverside the Nursery and Reception Classes are not separate and are part of the whole school.
-They have Reading and Maths practice (Mathletics) to work on at home.
+They have Reading and Maths practice (Mathletics) to work on at home as well as any remote learning should it be necessary.
 Pupils attend assemblies, participate in performances, join in with workshops and are expected to represent Riverside in and out of school the same as all other pupils and uphold the school’s ethos and values.